Harvard-Crimson-Technology-Comp/f19-000-powerhouseofthecell/README.md

 # hello, Crimson!
-Welcome to The Harvard Crimson!
+elcome to The Harvard Crimson!
 We just want you to get familiar with Git, so this is a very simple assignment to verify that you are present!

 In order to submit this assignment, all you will have to do is add a bit of info about yourself below, then run the commands after to submit.